dabecart/MIDDS/docs/README.md

 ## Overview

 The **MIDDS** (hereinafter called the Monitor) is a peripheral board to connect to a computer via Ethernet that adds GPIO capabilities to your software.
 The Monitor does not only work as a reliable General-Purpose Input/Output but also offers high accuracy timestamping.
 It accepts both TTL and LVDS signals, in the 0V-5V range, and it has a dedicated input to feed your own SYNC signal to synchronize an external clock source with the Monitor.
+It also has a TFT LCD screen that easily displays the current state of the monitor.

 The MIDDS solves two problems on the same device: